myunusseker/estimating-material-properties/README.md

-Official Repository for the Paper: Estimating Material Properties of Interacting Objects Using Sum-GP-UCB
+# Estimating Material Properties of Interacting Objects Using Sum-GP-UCB